10 Ways to See the Northern Lights in Manitoba

 Churchill

-The Churchill Northern Studies Centre, situated 30 minutes outside of the town of Churchill, provides ideal conditions for viewing the night sky.
-When the northern lights come out, the lights in the centre are shut off to prevent light pollution.
-There are a few options for viewing the aurora borealis, from the heated dome at the top of the Centre to the outdoor observation deck.
-Photographers may prefer to shoot from the ground level to get foreground subjects in their photos.
+The Churchill Northern Studies Centre, located 30 minutes from the town of Churchill, offers great conditions for watching the night sky.
+When the aurora borealis appears, workers turn off the central lights to minimize light pollution and maximize viewing opportunities from the heated dome at the top of the centre or the outdoor observation deck.
+If you're a photographer, you may prefer to shoot from the ground level to get foreground subjects in their photos.

 From a Tundra Buggy